What is Product Market Fit for B2B SaaS? Understanding the Concept Once and For All

 1. Product-Market Fit

 This fit ensures your product solves a real problem for a specific market.
+It’s where your product matches the needs and desires of your target audience.

 Advantages: